torvalds/linux/Documentation/admin-guide/mm/zswap.rst

 Design
 ======

-Zswap receives pages for compression through the Frontswap API and is able to evict pages from its own compressed pool on an LRU basis and write them back to the backing swap device in the case that the compressed pool is full.
+Zswap receives pages for compression from the swap subsystem and is able to evict pages from its own compressed pool on an LRU basis and write them back to the backing swap device in the case that the compressed pool is full.